 - Turner Syndrome Clinic: A multidisciplinary clinic to meet the medical and surgical needs of children with Turner Syndrome

-Our pediatric gynecology team, led by Krista J. Childress, MD, collaborates with other pediatric specialties within Children’s, including general surgery, urology, hematology/oncology, endocrinology, reproductive endocrinology, pelvic and anorectal malformations, and pain management, to address reproductive health concerns.
+Our pediatric gynecology team, led by Nancy Sokkary, MD, Division Chief of Gynecology, collaborates with other pediatric specialties within Children’s, including general surgery, urology, hematology/oncology, endocrinology, reproductive endocrinology, pelvic and anorectal malformations, and pain management, to address reproductive health concerns.

 Children’s offers outpatient gynecology services at the Center for Advanced Pediatrics and the Medical Office Building at Scottish Rite Hospital.
 Surgical procedures are performed at our Egleston and Scottish Rite hospitals.